hphelion/documentation/cli.unix.2.compute.md

 To create a Windows compute instance, you need to specify:

 * The file that contains the private segment of your key pair in PEM format
-* A security group with port 3389 open (for RDP); see [security group rules](/cli/unix/2/compute#SecurityGroupRuleCommands) forinformation on opening a port on a security group.
+* A security group with port 3389 open (for RDP); see [security group rules](/cli/unix/2/compute#SecurityGroupRuleCommands) for information on opening a port on a security group.

 Windows servers are a little slower to start up than other servers, taking from only a few minutes up to fifteen minutes.